Perspective on Moreau-Yosida Regularization in Density-Functional Theory: Auto-regularization in mean-field theories

 so evaluating $v=J(x)$ is equivalent to solving the Poisson equation $-\eps_0\Delta v = x \in X$.
 Strictly speaking, the integral in Eq.~\eqref{eq:Hartree-auto-partial} makes only sense if $\Delta v$ is still an $L^2$ function, but we can still take Eq.~\eqref{eq:J-Poisson} in the sense of distributions.
 This implies that a general element $x\in X$ can be a distribution.
 Since $J$ is the canonical mapping between densities and potentials, and is itself fully defined by the topology (norm) of the space, we needed to include $\eps_0$ in the norm's definition already to get the units right (although in atomic units one would not notice).
 Now for regular distributions $x\in X$ (that can be represented by an $f\in L^1_\mathrm{loc}(\R^3)$ as $\langle u,x \rangle = \int u(\rr)f(\rr)\rmd\rr$) we know the solution of $-\eps_0\Delta v = x$ to be exactly the Hartree potential (in this context also called the Riesz potential; note again that in atomic units $4\pi\eps_0=1$),

 Thus we have found an explicit expression for the duality map, $J(x)=\vH(f)$, when $x\in X$ is a regular distribution represented by $f\in L^1_\mathrm{loc}(\R^3)$.
 Note that we usually use the symbols for distributional densities `$x$' and their representing functions `$f$' for elements of $X$ interchangeably, so we could have also written $J(x)=\vH(x)$.
-Now take the norm in $X$ with one-half in front,
+Further note that since the potentials are defined modulo a constant it must also hold $\langle u,x \rangle=\langle u+c,x \rangle$ which implies $\int f(\rr)\rmd\rr=0$, i.e., all integrable $f$ representing an $x\in X$ must integrate to zero.
+This may seem problematic if we think of densities $f$ as normalized to a certain particle number, but it can be compensated by the introduction of a fixed reference density and shifting $X$ to an affine space with the same dual $X^*$.
+Now take the norm in $X^*$ with one-half in front,

 and we can recognize this as the electrostatic field energy.
 We can equivalently rewrite the norm in $X$ with the dual norm as in Eq.~\eqref{eq:J-def},